 Employer contributions to a Trump Account under IRC Section 128 are excluded from federal gross income.
 However, New Jersey Gross Income Tax (GIT) does not automatically conform to federal exclusions.
 Historically, NJ has been selective about adopting federal exclusions - the state did not adopt the federal Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) exclusion, for example.

 As of March 2026, the NJ Division of Taxation has not issued guidance on whether Section 128 employer contributions to Trump Accounts are excluded from NJ gross income.
-If NJ does not conform, employer contributions that are excluded federally would still be taxable for NJ GIT purposes.
-Families should monitor NJ Division of Taxation Technical Bulletins for updates.
+If NJ does not conform, employer contributions that are excluded federally would still be taxable for NJ GIT purposes - a pattern I document across all 12 OBBBA provisions in my NJ OBBBA Conformity Guide.
+Families should monitor NJ Division of Taxation publications for updates.
 This friction reduces the after-tax value of employer contributions for NJ residents.

 NJ Does Not Tax 529 Qualified Distributions